conjurer-rich/fast-flow-flywheel/pages/who-its-for/whos-it-for-overview.md

 But too often, the team structure you inherit wasn’t built for what the org is trying to achieve today.

-## The Fast Flow Flywheel Helps Strategic Leaders
+## The Fast Flow Flywheel™️ Helps Strategic Leaders

 **Expose hidden blockers** - Surface the flow signals and misalignments that delay delivery and increase coordination cost.